 Colin holds a commercial multi-engine pilot license and a Master’s Degree in Business Administration.
 He is a certified negotiator and mediator, graduate of the Justice Institute of British Columbia (Cert.
 Con Res), as well as Chartered Mediator by the ADR Institute (C. Med).
 Additionally, Colin is a graduate of the Directors Education Program and an Accredited Corporate Director from the Institute of Corporate Directors (ICD.D).

-Colin is a Board Member of the Regional Airline Association and the Air Transport Association of Canada.
+Colin is a Board Member of the Air Transport Association of Canada and the Aerospace Industries Association of Canada.

 Tyrone has over 30 years of experience in progressively senior financial positions with the last 10 years focused on treasury.

 Tyrone graduated from St. Mary’s University in Halifax with a Bachelor of Commerce degree (Honors) and subsequently obtained his Chartered Accountant designation with KPMG in Halifax.
 More recently, he completed FEI Canada/Queen’s University’s Leadership Beyond Finance program.

 Tyrone is a member of the Board of Governors of Mount Saint Vincent University as well as the Chair of the Finance Committee and a member of the Investment Committee.

 Carl Kumpic has worked within the aerospace industry for over 35 years through diverse organizations within civilian and military sectors.
 Since graduating as an engineer, Mr. Kumpic has worked with a number of international aerospace firms over his career beginning in experimental engineering with Bombardier on the CL-600 Challenger program.
 Following seven years with Bombardier, Mr. Kumpic worked within the flight test and engineering laboratories of Bell Helicopter in Canada, assisting with the development of the Model 400A light-twin helicopter and set up of the Mirabel operations.
 Working with Canadian Airlines in Vancouver, he established a consolidated aircraft engine and APU R&O capability and developed third party engine R&O partnerships.
 Afterwards, Mr. Kumpic spent ten years with Rolls-Royce Canada as Director Engine Testing Facilities including new product development of the Trent engine.
 In 2001 Mr. Kumpic joined IMP Aerospace & Defence as General Manager of IMP Electronic Systems and in 2009 as Vice-President of International Marketing, responsible for all international marketing and business development initiatives introducing new military programs into IMP.